 - Link text reflects the link's destination (avoiding 'click here' style links);

-- Videos should have captions - sharing pre-recorded videos should in most cases be done via the Video (Panopto) area of the Learning Room to add captions automatically.
+- Videos should have captions - sharing pre-recorded videos should in most cases, be done via the Video (Panopto) area of the Learning Room to add captions automatically.

 Please see this QA Infographic for an overview of the main steps in the process.
-QA could begin shortly after you begin teaching but you'll receive feedback to support the rest of your module development.
+QA could begin shortly after you begin teaching, but you'll receive feedback to support the rest of your module development.
 The Module Development QA Checklist and Report document is used during the review and also to provide feedback.

 Help and Support